Trial of Werner Rohde and Eight Others: Background information and proceedings

-On 1 June 1946, nine members of the concentration camp staff at Natzweiler-Struthof were charged with the murders of four British women.
-Wolfgang Zeuss, Magnus Wochner, Emil Meier, Peter Straub, Fritz Hartjenstein, Franz Berg, Werner Rohde, Emil Bruttel, and Kurt Aus Dem Bruch were all tried and convicted of capital murder of British women sent to aid liaison officers in France.
+On 28 April 1946, nine members of the concentration camp staff at Natzweiler-Struthof were charged with the murders of four British women before coming to trial on 29 May 1946.
+Wolfgang Zeuss, Magnus Wochner, Emil Meier, Peter Straub, Fritz Hartjenstein, Franz Berg, Werner Rohde, Emil Bruttel, and Kurt Aus Dem Bruch were all accused of capital murder of British women sent to aid liaison officers in France.
 These women assisted in establishing communications between the resistance movement in France and London.
 The names of the victims were Andrée Borrel, Sonia Olschanezky, Vera Leigh and Diana Rowden.
 Two of these women were a part of the Women's Auxiliary Air Force and the other two were a part of the First Aid Nursing Yeomanry.
 All four were sent by the SOE for French resistance efforts.

 Thought to be spies of the Allied Powers, the Nazi regime detained them and eventually imprisoned them in the Natzweiler Camp.
-There, these women were allegedly inhumanely killed by lethal injection and then cremated without a previous trial regarding the execution.
+There, these women were allegedly inhumanely killed by lethal injection and then cremated while still living without trial.
 Major Bill Barkworth of the SAS and Vera Atkins of the SOE were in charge of the prosecution.
-Under Article 29 of the Hague Convention of 1907 the women were not considered spies because of their purpose to obtain intelligence openly for communicating to their own army.
-Also, they were not wearing disguises when captured by the SS.
-Article 30 states that no spy can be punished until a trial has been completed.
+Though under Articles 29 and 30 of the Hague Convention of 1907 the women were considered spies and therefore legally liable to execution, Article 30 states that no spy can be punished by execution until a trial has found them guilty.
+The Allied prosecution argued that the secrecy around the executions and the status of the prisoners as 'in protective custody' proved that no such trial had taken place.